wtoivo/msc-conv-f2f/docs/01-programming-basics.md

 As an example, let’s look at the help documentation for the function `rnorm()` which randomly generates a set of numbers with a normal distribution.

-Open up RStudio and in the console, type the following code:
+Open up R Studio and in the console, type the following code:

 ```r